stograde/stograde/README.md

 on the server.
 Only the master branch is pulled.
 3. (daily) Git: Pull the specs.
 Since the specs can change over time, we should keep them up-to-date.

-The contents of these are stored in [`/script/crontab`](https://github.com/StoDevX/cs251-toolkit/blob/master/script/crontab).
+The contents of these are stored in [`/script/crontab`](https://github.com/StoDevX/stograde/blob/master/script/crontab).

 # email
 Referee sends email through Gmail’s smtp server, which means that we have to authenticate with gmail.
-Set the `CS251TK_EMAIL_USERNAME` and `CS251TK_EMAIL_PASSWORD` environment variables by way of editing the file `/home/referee/gmail_auth.sh` (which is a docker env file, not a shell script).
+Set the `STOGRADE_EMAIL_USERNAME` and `STOGRADE_EMAIL_PASSWORD` environment variables by way of editing the file `/home/referee/gmail_auth.sh` (which is a docker env file, not a shell script).

 # env vars
-- `CS251TK_EMAIL_USERNAME`: the username to authenticate to gmail with
+- `STOGRADE_EMAIL_USERNAME`: the username to authenticate to gmail with
-- `CS251TK_EMAIL_PASSWORD`: the password to authenticate to gmail with
+- `STOGRADE_EMAIL_PASSWORD`: the password to authenticate to gmail with